dmcintosh11/SatellitePoseEstimation/README.md

 This project focuses on estimating the 6-DoF pose (position and orientation) of a satellite from synthetic imagery using computer vision.
 It utilizes the [SPEED+](https://zenodo.org/records/5588480) and [SPEED](https://zenodo.org/records/6327547) dataset, which contains rendered images of a satellite with corresponding ground truth pose information.

 This project serves as a demonstration of applying computer vision and deep learning techniques to space-based applications.
 As an experiment I have tested different model architectures and training strategies to see how the model performs on the SPEED and SPEED+ dataset.
 This includes ResNet34 and EfficientNetV2-S with and without freezing early layers.
-The best performing model is the EfficientNetV2-S with freezing, and has been provided in the models folder.
+The best performing model is the EfficientNetV2-S with freezing.

 The train and test loss of the experiment can be seen here (Loss is calculated as a weighted sum of the rotation and translation loss; train data is the synthetic dataset from SPEED and test data is the more real world lightbox dataset within the SPEED+ dataset):